Francis and Zoey were originally going to have an interest in each other, but the idea was scrapped due to complaints that it was too distracting.

 Similarly, fire and explosive packs were to be generated by the AI Director randomly which survivors could get an infinite supply from, but play testers were reluctant to leave the area since they wanted to keep the special bullets.
 This idea was changed to being a deployed ammo pack that survivors could place at any time and be used by all survivors once each.

-Laser sights was a concept that was planned for L4D1 but got scrapped due to time constraints, but some modded servers have the lasers enabled.
-Lasers appeared for L4D2.
+Laser sights were planned for L4D1 but got scrapped due to time constraints, but some modded servers have the lasers enabled.
+Lasers reappeared in L4D2.

 Bile Bombs originally were able to splash other players, creating the same effect as being hit by a Boomer's vomit, but this feature got disabled for, you guessed it, being too annoying in the heat of a major fight.